ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-support.rst

 -  **Channel 11:** Rear right bottom motor, counter-clockwise
 -  **Channel 12:** Rear left bottom motor, clockwise

-You can remember for clockwise/counter-clockwise rule for an octa-quad by "top motors turn in towards the fuselage, bottom motors turn out away from the fuselage".
+You can remember the clockwise/counter-clockwise rule for an octa-quad by "top motors turn in towards the fuselage, bottom motors turn out away from the fuselage".